brennanleblanc0/Uncursus/README.md

 2) Rejailbreak With Unc0ver

-3) Open Cydia Refrsesh Sources And Install OpenSSH Package
+3) Open Cydia Refrsesh Sources And Install OpenSSH And cURL

 *** Must Have Computer For Launch The Script SSH Over IP  (Mac User : User Terminal) (Windows User : User CMD) DO NOT USE NEWTERM***